-Alabama, Arizona, Arkansas, Idaho, Indiana, Kentucky, Michigan, Missouri, Ohio, Pennsylvania, Tennessee and Washington Residents: In order for you to purchase any Notes, prior to your receiving an Offering Circular, you must be a member of, a contributor to (including a previous investor), or participant in the United Church of Christ or the Cornerstone Fund or in any program, activity, or organization which constitutes a part of the United Church of Christ or the Cornerstone Fund, or in any other Faith-Based Organization, grant-making organization, foundation or other entity which is missionally aligned with the Cornerstone Fund, or such other persons or entities having a reasonable association or affiliation with the Limited Class, as determined by the Cornerstone Fund, such as (1) family members of persons in the Limited Class, (2) entities controlled by or under common control with members of the Limited Class, (3) employees of the Cornerstone Fund or any organizations affiliated with the United Church of Christ, and (4) other reasonably associated or affiliated institutional investors that are nonprofit religious organizations.
+Alabama, Arizona, Arkansas, California, Idaho, Indiana, Kentucky, Michigan, Missouri, Ohio, Pennsylvania, Tennessee and Washington: In order for you to purchase any Notes, prior to your receiving an Offering Circular, you must be a member of, a contributor to (including a previous investor), or participant in the United Church of Christ or the Cornerstone Fund or in any program, activity, or organization which constitutes a part of the United Church of Christ or the Cornerstone Fund, or in any other Faith-Based Organization, grant-making organization, foundation or other entity which is missionally aligned with the Cornerstone Fund (the "Limited Class"), or such other persons or entities having a reasonable association or affiliation with the Limited Class, as determined by the Cornerstone Fund, such as (1) family members of persons in the Limited Class, (2) entities controlled by or under common control with members of the Limited Class, (3) employees of the Cornerstone Fund or any organizations affiliated with the United Church of Christ, and (4) other reasonably associated or affiliated institutional investors that are nonprofit religious organizations.

-Alabama Residents: THESE SECURITIES ARE OFFERED PURSUANT TO A CLAIM OF EXEMPTION FROM REGISTRATION UNDER SECTION 8-6-10 OF THE ALABAMA SECURITIES ACT OR OTHER AVAILABLE EXEMPTION UNDER SECTION 8-6-11 OF THE ALABAMA SECURITIES ACT.
+Alabama: THESE SECURITIES ARE OFFERED PURSUANT TO A CLAIM OF EXEMPTION FROM REGISTRATION UNDER SECTION 8-6-10 OF THE ALABAMA SECURITIES ACT OR OTHER AVAILABLE EXEMPTION UNDER SECTION 8-6-11 OF THE ALABAMA SECURITIES ACT.

-California Residents: If you are a resident of California, your Term Notes will not be automatically renewed at maturity.
+California: Term Notes issued to investors in California will not be automatically renewed at maturity.
 We will notify you approximately thirty (30) days before your Term Note matures, at which time you will have the opportunity to send in the Term Note for repayment or notify us of your intention to renew the Term Note for an additional like term or reinvest the principal balance of the Term Note in another form of Term Note that is available at that time.
 If you do not affirmatively elect to renew or reinvest, the principal balance of the Term Note will be paid to you upon your sending the Term Note to us for payment.
-If the Term Note is not sent to us for repayment or if you do not elect to renew or reinvest, on and after the maturity date, the Term Note will be treated and earm interest as a Future Demand Note until we receive the Term Note from you for payment or you elect to renew or reinvest.
-California residents will only be able to renew their Term Notes or reinvest in other Term Notes if we hold a current registration permit in California.
-We cannot assure you that such permits will be issued in the future.
+If the Term Note is not sent to us for repayment or if you do not elect to renew or reinvest, then beginning on the maturity date until we receive the Term Note from you for payment or your other investment election, the Term Note will earn interest at the prevailing rate of interest paid on our Flexible Demand Notes at such time.

-Notes purchased in California are subject to restrictions on transfer imposed pursuant to California law.
-Each certificate representing a Note issued to an investor in California will bear the following legend: IT IS UNLAWFUL TO CONSUMMATE A SALE OR TRANSFER OF THIS SECURITY, OR ANY INTEREST THEREIN, OR TO RECEIVE ANY CONSIDERATION THEREFOR, WITHOUT THE PRIOR WRITTEN CONSENT OF THE COMMISSIONER OF BUSINESS OVERSIGHT OF THE STATE OF CALIFORNIA, EXCEPT AS PERMITTED IN THE COMMISSIONER'S RULES.
-A copy of Section 260.1411.11 (Restriction on Transfer) of the California Code of Regulations will be delivered to the original investor and to each transferee of such security at the time the certificate evidencing the Note (or, if uncertificated, the confirmation of the original investment or transfer of the Note) is delivered to the investor or transferee.
+Notes purchased in California are subject to the following restrictions on transfer: IT IS UNLAWFUL TO CONSUMMATE A SALE OR TRANSFER OF THIS SECURITY, OR ANY INTEREST THEREIN, OR TO RECEIVE ANY CONSIDERATION THEREFOR, WITHOUT THE PRIOR WRITTEN CONSENT OF THE COMMISSIONER OF FINANCIAL PROTECTION AND INNOVATION OF THE STATE OF CALIFORNIA, EXCEPT AS PERMITTED IN THE COMMISSIONER'S RULES.
+By order of the Commissioner of Financial Protection and Innovation issued in connection with the qualification of the Issuer to offer, issue, and sell the securities in California pursuant to this offering circular, the exemption from Corporations Code section 25130 provided by Corporations Code section 25104(h) is withheld with respect to any resale or transfer of the securities and all outstanding securities of the same class.
+The sale or transfer of securities in California is subject to Section 260.141.11 of the Commissioner's Rules, a copy of which is provided to the original investor and to each transferee of such security at the time the certificate evidencing the Note (or, if uncertificated, the confirmation of the original investment or transfer of the Note) is delivered to the investor or transferee.